Yeeejlin/PHBS_BlockChain_2018/README.md

-# An empirical analysis to quantify the long-term relationship between Google Trends, Twitter Volume and Bitcoin Price
+# An empirical analysis to quantify the long-term relationship between Google Trends, Twitter and Bitcoin Price

 ## 1. Background Introduction